TheSkyler-Dev/Fern-lang/README.md

 Here's why `Fern` may be challenging for beginners:
 - Multiple memory management options require understanding of different memory paradigms
-- The flexibility between AOT, JIT, and interpretation assumes prior knowledge of compilation methods
+- The flexibility between AOT and interpretation assumes prior knowledge of compilation methods
 - Advanced features like pointers, references, and explicit asynchronous programming require solid programming foundations
 - The syntax, while concise, assumes familiarity with similar languages like Rust and C++